-As a child, I would sing along to records in my bedroom.
+As a child, I would love singing along to records in my bedroom.

-When I was nine years old, my dad arrived home with a brand new album; ‘Guilty’ by Barbra Streisand and Barry Gibb.
-I was hooked, I fell in love with the album, and I was determined to sing the songs.
+When I was nine years old, my dad bought the album; ‘Guilty’ by Barbra Streisand and Barry Gibb.
+I fell in love with the album, and I was determined to sing all the songs.

 I joined my first band ‘One For The Road’ aged 16, and in the years that followed, I sang with various bands and musicians in my local area.

-In 2005, I began performing on a far more regular basis, appearing at local folk clubs with folk band ‘Odd Folk’, then joining ‘Clancy’s Shed Band’ a rock ‘n’ roll band from Nottinghamshire.
+In 2005, I began performing on a far more regular basis, appearing at folk clubs with folk band ‘Odd Folk’, then joining ‘Clancy’s Shed Band’ a rock ‘n’ roll band from Nottinghamshire.

 I have appeared as a guest with heavy rock band ‘Toxic Federation’ and jazz quartet ‘Djongology’.

 In 2010, I was included in the line up with the popular 1960’s Nottingham band the fabulous ‘Beatmen’ (Pye records).

 In 2011, I joined The Great Central Railway Band ‘Top Link’, where I shared vocals with Mick Carr.

 From 2010 until 2014, I was lead vocalist with my band ‘Reflections’, who played a variety of music including rock, pop, blues, jazz, rock ’n’ roll and country.